 TransPost ScreensClick on the screen images to see them full scale.

-Users can return to this tab at any time and use these buttons to navigate to the main function of TransPost.
+You can return to this tab at any time and use these buttons to navigate the functions of TransPost.

 Use the mappings tab to create and manage mappings.

 A mapping is a definition of how to import a type of file.
 It defines the type of data imported, the expected format of the data file and what data goes into which MYOB field.

 You can select mappings and edit, delete, export or or duplicate them.

 You can also start creating a new mapping from this screen.

 To create a mapping you must first select the MYOB Data Type to import using the Select Mapping Type forms.

 The Select Mapping Type form in TransPost Plus and TransPost Premier offers many more options.